AviatrixSystems/Docs/HowTos/simpletransit.rst

 1. Launch a gateway in the transit VPC
 -------------------------------------------

-go to Gateway page to launch a gateway in the transit VPC that servers to move traffic between a Spoke VPC and on-prem network.
+Go to Gateway page to launch a gateway in the transit VPC that servers to move traffic between a Spoke VPC and on-prem network.
 The gateway must be launched on a public subnet where its associated route table has a route 0.0.0.0/0 that points to AWS IGW.

 .. important::